mpokorny/mpims/README.md

 ### pwritecol

-An application for writing any uniform MS data column in parallel, with reporting of the time required to complete.
+An application for writing any uniform MS main table data in parallel, with reporting of the time required to complete.
 The output file is an untiled MS data column file.
 The command line options are fewer than for *preadcol*, although for those that are available, their meaning and usage are identical to